hanwenzhang123/fullstack-note/02-note/README.md

 #### createPortal()
 - render children into a DOM node, behaves like a normal React child, but also includes event bubbling because in the DOM tree
+- building modals, dialogs, hovercards, and tooltip. with portals, you can render a parallel react tree onto another DOM node when needed.
 - `ReactDOM.createPortal(child {any renderable React child}, container {a DOM element})`

 #### React.Fragment